PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Abstract

 \section{Abstract}

-PlantVillageVQA is a large‐scale visual question answering (VQA) dataset derived from the widely used PlantVillage image corpus.
-It was designed to advance the development and evaluation of vision–language models for agricultural decision-making and analysis.
-The PlantVillageVQA dataset comprises 193,609 high‐quality question answer (QA) pairs grounded over 55,448 images spanning 14 crop species and 38 disease conditions.
+Existing plant-disease datasets target classification and detection, leaving vision–language models unable to support interactive, reasoning-based diagnosis.
+To address this, we present \textbf{PlantExpertVQA}, a large-scale visual question answering (VQA) dataset designed to advance vision–language models for agricultural decision-making.
+It is compiled from 45 open-source datasets, including the widely used PlantVillage corpus, and comprises 765,186 high-quality question–answer (QA) pairs grounded over 150,841 images spanning 38 crop species and 89 disease conditions.
 Questions are organized into 3 levels of cognitive complexity and 9 distinct categories.
-Each question category was phrased manually following expert guidance and generated via an automated two-stage pipeline: (1) template‐based QA synthesis from image metadata; and (2) multi-stage linguistic re‐engineering.
-The dataset was iteratively reviewed by domain experts for scientific accuracy and relevancy.
-The final dataset was evaluated using three state-of-the-art models for quality assessment.
-Our objective remains to provide a publicly available, standardized and expert-verified database to enhance diagnostic accuracy for plant disease identifications and advance scientific research in the agricultural domain.
-Our dataset will be open-sourced at \url{https://huggingface.co/datasets/SyedNazmusSakib/PlantVillageVQA}.
+Each was phrased following expert guidance and generated via an automated two-stage pipeline: template-based QA synthesis from image metadata, followed by multi-stage linguistic re-engineering.
+The dataset was iteratively reviewed by domain experts for scientific accuracy and relevance.
+We find that current frontier vision–language models, including recent open-source instruction-tuned multimodal LLMs, perform poorly on PlantExpertVQA.
+However, parameter-efficient fine-tuning of a compact 2B-parameter model on a small fraction of the dataset yields substantial improvements across all question categories, demonstrating its effectiveness for domain adaptation.